 Spine care services in Austin, Texas

 Our goal is to improve the quality of life for patients who have spine conditions, allowing them to more actively participate in their daily lives.
 To do this, spine doctors at Austin Spine offer a full range of comprehensive treatment options for back and neck pain.
-Our specialists — Dr. Craig Kuhns, Dr. Rick Wupperman and Dr. Ivan Cheng — have more than 45 years of combined experience with spinal care and complex surgery.
+Our specialists — Dr. Craig Kuhns and Dr. Rick Wupperman — have more than 30 years of combined experience with spinal care and complex surgery.
 They are also board certified and fellowship trained.

 Spine treatments we offer